microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aro.md

 # Delete the deployment

-The way to delete the all the resources deployed is by deleting the resource group.
+The way to delete all the resources deployed is by deleting the resource group.
 This will delete the managed resource group as well that was created for Azure Redhat OpenShift cluster.

 <img src="../img/aro/image8.png" width="90%">